sbegaudeau/sbegaudeau.github.com/_posts/2018-10-15-handling-events-in-react.markdown

   }
 }
 ```

-You could be tempted to write your event handler by binding it directly in the JSX code but you should be careful, such solution would work but it would also create a new instance of the event handler each time the component is rendered.
+You could be tempted to write your event handler by binding it directly in the JSX code but you should be careful, such solution would work but it would also create a new instance of the function each time the component is rendered.
 As a result, you would most likely encounter a performance issue later.

 ```
 class View extends React.Component {